balart40/pointer-of-pointers-obsidian/DigitalLibrary/Books/How-To-Do-The-Work.md

 The body keeps the score: Brain, Mind and Body in the healing of trauma

-It affects the nervous system's fight or flight responsel
+It affects the nervous system's fight or flight response
 ### Widening the definition of trauma

+Many patients followed the same pattern
+- Perfectionists
+- Overachievers
+- Or addicted to different substances or behaviors
+- A lot of anxiety, depression, lack of confidence
+- low self-worth
+- An obsession of being viewed certain way

+The patterns were telling a story

+**Trauma occurred when we consistently betrayed ourselves for love, where consistently treated in a way that made us feel unworthy r unacceptable resulting in a severed connection to out authentic self**
+### Childhood conditioning